Gardening Plants & Flowers Shrubs

 Pruning

 Deadhead Gold Mound spirea after they're done blooming.
 This will foster some reblooming as the growing season progresses.
-The easiest way to deadhead in this case is by shearing.
+The easiest way to deadhead, in this case, is by shearing.
 In addition to removing spent flowers, shearing will help you keep the shrub compact and generate new foliage (the newest foliage being the most colorful parts of this plant).

 Propagating Gold Mound Spirea

 The easiest way to propagate the shrub is by softwood cuttings.
+It's best planted in the spring or fall.

 2. Fill a 4-inch pot with potting mix and water until evenly moist but not soggy.
-Using a pencil or a stick, poke a hole in the soil that is deep enough to fit the leafless portion of the cutting.
+Using a pencil or a stick, poke a hole in the soil deep enough to fit the leafless portion of the cutting.
 Insert the cutting into the soil and press it down.

 Although spirea tends to reseed itself, the seeds won't produce the same results as the parent plant because Gold Mound is a hybrid.
-Therefore the recommended propagation is from cuttings.
+Therefore, the recommended propagation is from cuttings.

-Potting and Repotting
+Potting and Repotting Gold Mound Spirea

 Overwintering

-How to Get Spirea to Bloom
+How to Get Gold Mound Spirea to Bloom

-Common Problems
+Common Problems With Gold Mound Spirea

 FAQ